abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 |`6`|RAM Disk|
 :::

-We can pick the fields we need and convert the command result to JSON so that Python can easily parse it.
+Finally, we can pick the fields we need and convert the command result to JSON so that Python can easily parse it.

 ```powershell
 PS > Get-WmiObject -Class Win32_LogicalDisk | Select-Object deviceid,volumename,drivetype | ConvertTo-Json